 Fighting Casteism in all ways - from Academia & Film to Names & Fashion

 We are constantly exploring creative ways to combat casteism both by collaborating with top academics and examining the history of casteism -- as well as fighting it on the ground in the arena of pop culture and every day interactions.
-We will also be setting up a registered charity to raise funds for the cause so that people from around the world can do their share.
+We have also ties with 2 Foundations and registered charities in India and will be announcing many exciting projects soon.
 If you have any suggestions, please contact us to discuss how you can support us -- or get us to support Dalits in concrete and efficacious ways.
-Namo Buddhay!

-2] UNIQUE CENTER IN INDIA: As Maharashtra is the Buddhist capital of India, and the most important State, we are in talks to launch a Unique Center there to empower Dalits and teach them life-skills, community building techniques, self-defense and Indo-Japanese Buddhism where we will combine practices and philosophies linked to both Babasaheb Ambedkar as well as Japanese Buddhism.
-We will ordain monks, have a physical temple, a Japanese garden and even a small museum with rare Japanese Buddhist items and we will connect Dalits to Buddhists around the world who can help them.
-This will be the only Center of its kind in India, and we are also in talks to open branches in different parts of India including the IT capital Bangalore.
+1] UNIQUE CENTER IN INDIA: As Maharashtra is the Buddhist capital of India, and the most important State, we are in preparation to launch a Unique Center there to empower Dalits and teach them life-skills, community building techniques, self-defense, art and filmmaking where we will combine practices and philosophies linked to both Babasaheb Ambedkar as well as Samurai Buddhism.
+We have already procured 3 major premises that will even house a small museum with rare Japanese Buddhist items and we will connect Dalits to Buddhists around the world who can help them.
+This will be the only Center of its kind in India, and we are also in talks to open branches in different parts of India.
 All Indian Centers will report to our Head Office in Tokyo, Japan and also be connected to influential Buddhist nations from Korea to Taiwan.
 Japanese Buddhism is taking urban India by storm -- and many of the top CEOs and Bollywood stars are embracing it.
 By combining Japanese Buddhism to the Ambedkarite Movement, we can encourage charities and affluent Indians to support the cause of Dalits.
 We will also teach Dalits the art of defence and empower them to standing up to casteist bullies - online and IRL.

-3] BUDDHIST FILMS: Buddhist texts often employ Upaya or Skillful means including Storytelling and Cinema is the ultimate vehicle.
+2] INDEPENDENT FILMS: Buddhist texts often employ Upaya or Skillful means including Storytelling and Cinema is the ultimate vehicle.
 We thus have been involved in Independent Cinema and have been blessed to engage with famous Hollywood and Bollywood entities, as well as independent newcomers.
-Most independent films are not released in theaters, but are made for niche audiences.
-They also showcase valuable experience and expertise to film industry professionals, and so EVERY major filmmaker has started out making smaller Independent films.
-Although Zenji Nio was invited to Hollywood, he was offered to make films that perpetuated Asian stereotypes -- which he thus rejected.
-Nio's goal is to use Cinema not for item numbers -- but to promote the ideals of Bodhisattvas and Zenwarriors.
-Having paid his dues in indie cinema, Zenji Nio today is in a position to have international feature films financed -- and he will definitely be launching Buddhist-themed cinematic ventures.
-We will also be sponsoring Dalit filmmakers to make simple films and videos to tell their story.
-The cost of a movie -- or how much money it makes is not the main concern -- as Zenji has been blessed by Lord Buddha with more success than most.
-The objective is to tell Buddhist stories to empower Buddhist audiences -- and inspire future generations of Buddhists.
-Nio's close associates have produced major extravaganzas for Bollywood superstars including Salman Khan and Katrina Kaif as well as smaller films that are never released in theaters -- and they too advised Zenji that "some people make movies to make money -- some make movies because they can afford to lose money on causes that matter to them".
-We will thus be producing major international feature films to promote Buddhism and Asian heritage in cool and creative ways -- as well as will sponsor simpler film projects to be made by Dalit filmmakers and artists.
+Just as Robert Rodriguez showcases the Latinx talent and Spike Lee and Tyler Perry the African-American experience, our goal is to give a voice to Asian issues and causes -- from the plight of Untouchables to other issues affecting Asian culture and traditions that are based on Buddhism.
+Asians are the least represented in global filmmaking and so we our goal is to strive to give them an authentic voice.
+We thus have offices in Japan, Korea and India.
+Furthermore, Nio's close associates have produced major extravaganzas for Bollywood superstars including Salman Khan and Katrina Kaif as well as smaller films that are not released in theaters -- but inspire audiences nonetheless.
+As the saying goes, "some people make movies to make money -- some make movies because they can afford to lose money on causes that matter to them".
+We will thus be producing major international feature films to showcase the plight and history of Dalits and other Asian issues in cool and creative ways -- as well as will sponsor simpler film projects to be made by Dalit filmmakers.